 And given Apple Health data can be synced with lots of third-party apps and companies, well, don't do that.
 The more you share this data, the more likely it can be that it will be vulnerable.
 Limit that sharing as much as you can!

-So, while using an Apple Watch and Apple Health to track your period might be safer than other options, it's good to remember, it's still far from perfect and you should take all the precautions possible to protect your data and only share what you'd feel safe being on the internet.
+What’s the worst that could happen?
+Well, while using an Apple Watch and Apple Health to track your period might be safer than other options, it's good to remember that it's still far from perfect.
+You should take all the precautions possible to protect your data and only share what you'd feel safe being on the internet since nothing is 100% secure.

 Wskazówki, jak się chronić